goo-goo-goo-joob/Catalan-Number/README.md

 # Catalan-Number
-The transformation of various structures of Catalan (bracket structures, binary trees, rooted trees, polygons, expressions, tables Jung).
+The transformation of bracket structures into binary trees, rooted trees, polygons, tables Jung.